VPS Buying Guide 2026: How to Choose the Right VPS

 Managed VPS: Provider handles server maintenance.
 Higher cost, less hassle.

 Our take: Learn unmanaged.
-It's not as hard as it sounds, and the skills transfer everywhere.
+It’s not as hard as it sounds, and the skills transfer everywhere.
 Docker + a few basic commands gets you 90% of the way there.
+Read our managed vs unmanaged VPS comparison for a deeper look.

 Step 5: Check the Fine Print